|

 So American Zen became a 1-man band from 1994 to 2015.

-album cover THE RICH - LIVE IN VENICETHE RICH is the power pop trio (Los Angeles punk rock band 1978 to 1981) founded 1976 by Richard Del Connor in San Diego before moving to Los Angeles in 1978.
+THE RICH is the power pop trio (Los Angeles punk rock band 1978 to 1981) founded 1976 by Richard Del Connor in San Diego before moving to Los Angeles in 1978.

 THE RICH went through many personnel changes from 1976 to 1991, when American Zen was founded by Richard Del Connor "The Coyote."